-Juniors or graduating seniors interested in the Koru program can apply for one of four four-week sessions in Seattle or San Francisco during Summer 2014.
+Juniors or graduating seniors interested in the Koru program can apply for one of four four-week sessions during Summer 2015.
 Tuition for the program is $2,750, and limited scholarships will be available.
 Juniors who participate in the CELS program can also apply internship funding to the Koru tuition.
-To apply, contact your CELS counselor and visit www.joinkoru.com.
+To apply, contact your CELS adviser and visit www.joinkoru.com.

 For more information, see the Koru FAQ.